 Coming soon!
 Although the Aluminum Hopper has yet to be released, the complete MaltZilla kit is now available for pre-order.
 Order now and we will ship it to you automatically when it becomes available.
-The current estimated availability is Spring 2021.
+The current estimated availability is Summer 2021.
 If you can't wait that long, the MaltZilla mill only is available for purchase here.

 Everything you need to get right down to business with the MaltZilla Motorized Grain Mill!
 This complete kit includes the MaltZilla Grian Mill, Aluminum Hopper, PPE Base Board, and 110V Power Supply.